 I tend to make sandwiches fresh, because I prefer to do that, but if you have a mad busy week ahead, it’s good to know you can freeze them ahead of time.

-Cakes and slices, muffins, canned fish, baked beans, zucchini slice, quiche are some snack ideas that are able to be frozen.
+Cakes and slices, muffins, baked beans, zucchini slice, quiche are some snack ideas that are able to be frozen.

 Organising the freezer:

-- It’s helpful to have dedicated draw in the freezer for lunch box items.
+- It’s helpful to have a dedicated draw in the freezer for lunch box items.

 - Separating portion size is easy with zip-lock bags.
 For a more environmentally friendly option, use individual containers or freeze in batches and place directly in the lunch box of a morning.
 For layering in containers, use a sheet of baking paper.

-This is a heap of food I prepared ahead of time to freeze (expect the eggs I just put them in the fridge for a few days).
+This is a heap of food I prepared ahead of time to freeze (except the eggs I just put them in the fridge for a few days).